flix/book/src/common-problems.md

     println(l)
 ```

-which solves the problem because Flix can find an instance of `ToString` type
+which solves the problem because Flix can find an instance of `ToString` trait
-class for the concrete type `List[Int32]`.
+for the concrete type `List[Int32]`.

 ## Records and Complex Instances